green hat and shamrock on a laptop keyboard

 6. Create a Business Plan:

 • Develop a comprehensive business plan that outlines your strategy for using the funds.
 A well-structured business plan can help you secure financing and ensure that you have a clear roadmap for achieving your business goals.
-If your funder doesn’t expect you to clearly explain how you will use the money and how you will repay them, you are not talking to a reputable lender.
+If your funder doesn’t expect you to clearly explain how you will use the money and how you will repay it, you are not talking to a reputable lender.

 7. Evaluate the Cost of Financing: